Ella Wheeler Wilcox: In popular culture

-The titles for the ten episodes of the final, fifth season of the science fiction television series Orphan Black come from Wilcox's poem, "Protest".
+The titles for the ten episodes of the final and fifth season of the science fiction television series Orphan Black come from Wilcox's poem, "Protest".
+The opening lines of the poem, "To sin by silence, when we should protest, Makes cowards out of men", is also featured in the opening credits of the film JFK (1991).

 The lines "Laugh and the world laughs with you / Weep, and you weep alone" from Wilcox's poem "Solitude" feature several times in the 2003 Korean thriller film Oldboy.

 Margaret Thatcher in a TV interview with David Frost, aired 12th June 1995 on BBC One, quoted lines for "the set of the sail and not the gale" from the Winds of Fate as illustrating that "it is not the circumstances that you see in life, but the way you approach them, the set of your own personality, that determines how you can go forwards".